IanFinlayson/exploring-cs/chapter06.md

 (called `i`) to each thing in the sequence one by one.
 It then runs the loop body once for each value.

-If we don\'t want to start on 0, we can also pass range a starting point.
+If we don't want to start on 0, we can also pass range a starting point.
 To do that, we have to pass two numbers.
 The first is the start and the second is 1 past the ending point.